[X] CLOSEMAIN MENU

 This is an excerpt of a longer post on the Zero Breast Cancer site describing an ongoing UCSF study using machine learning to analyze chemical mixtures.
 Read the full post here and find links to the previous blogs in the series.

 Lianna led programs at Zero Breast Cancer (ZBC) for seven years before the organization became a project of CHE in 2024.
-She is a National Board-Certified Health and Wellness Coach (NBC-HWC) after receiving training and certification at Emory University.
-Prior to joining ZBC, she had over a decade of experience as a sociological researcher and educator.
-Her expertise is in qualitative health research; she has studied bone marrow donation, dying in hospitals, and mothering children with autism.
-Lianna earned her M.A. and C.Phil. in Sociology with a concentration in Gender Studies at the University of California, Los Angeles.
+Prior to joining ZBC, she had over a decade of experience as a researcher and educator.
+Lianna earned her M.A. and C.Phil. in Sociology with a concentration in Gender Studies at the University of California, Los Angeles and is a National Board-Certified Health and Wellness Coach.

 Related Posts